-a.
-Adjusted EBITDA: Earnings before interest, taxes, depreciation, amortization, payments to the Philippine Parties, land rent to Belle, net gain on disposals of property and equipment to Belle, pre-opening costs, share-based compensation expenses, corporate expenses, property charges and other, and other non-operating income and expenses.
+- a.
+Adjusted EBITDA: Earnings before interest, taxes, depreciation, amortization, payments to the Philippine Parties under the Cooperation Agreement, land rent to Belle, net gain on disposals of property and equipment to Belle, pre-opening costs, share-based compensation expenses, corporate expenses, property charges and other, and other non-operating income and expenses. - b.

-- b.
 Revenue Growth: Measures the percentage change in revenue over a period of time.
 It is regularly monitored on a per product and per client basis. - c.
 Net Income: Measures the profitability of the Group. - d.
 Basic Earnings (Loss) Per Share: Measures how much a stockholder earns in the Net Profit (Loss) of the Group.
-Basic Earnings (Loss) per share is calculated by dividing Net Profit (Loss) by the weighted number of common shares issued and outstanding during a particular period of time. - e.
-Rolling chip volume: the amount of non-negotiable chips wagered and lost by the rolling chip market segment. - f.
-Rolling chip win rate: rolling chip table games win (calculated before discounts and commissions) as a percentage of rolling chip volume. - g.
-Mass market table games drop: the amount of table games drop in the mass market table games segment. - h.
-Mass market table games hold percentage: mass market table games win as a percentage of mass market table games drop. - i.
-Table games win: the amount of wagers won net of wagers lost on gaming tables that is retained and recorded as casino revenues. - j.
-Gaming machine handle: the total amount wagered in gaming machines. - k.
-Gaming machine win rate: gaming machine win expressed as a percentage of gaming machine handle. - I. Average daily rate: calculated by dividing total room revenues including the retail value of promotional allowances (less service charges, if any) by total rooms occupied, including complimentary rooms, i.e., average price of occupied rooms per day. - m.
-Occupancy rate: the average percentage of available hotel rooms occupied, including complimentary rooms, during a period. - n.
+Basic earnings (loss) per share is calculated by dividing Net Profit (Loss) by the weighted number of common shares issued and outstanding during a particular period of time. - e.
+Diluted Earnings (Loss) Per Share: is calculated in the same manner as per Basic Earnings (Loss) Per Share, adjusted for the dilutive effect of any potential common shares. - f.
+Rolling chip volume: the amount of non-negotiable chips wagered and lost by the rolling chip market segment. - g.
+Rolling chip win rate: rolling chip table games win (calculated before discounts and commissions) as a percentage of rolling chip volume.

+- h.
+Mass market table games drop: the amount of table games drop in the mass market table games segment. - i.
+Mass market table games hold percentage: mass market table games win as a percentage of mass market table games drop. - j.
+Table games win: the amount of wagers won net of wagers lost on gaming tables that is retained and recorded as casino revenues. - k.
+Gaming machine handle: the total amount wagered in gaming machines. - Gaming machine win rate: gaming machine win expressed as a percentage of gaming machine handle. - m.
+Average daily rate: calculated by dividing total room revenues including the retail value of promotional allowances (less service charges, if any) by total rooms occupied, including complimentary rooms, i.e., average price of occupied rooms per day. - n.
+Occupancy rate: the average percentage of available hotel rooms occupied, including complimentary rooms, during a period. - o.
 Revenue per available room or REVPAR: calculated by dividing total room revenues including the retail value of promotional allowances (less service charges, if any) by total rooms available, thereby representing a combination of hotel average daily room rates and occupancy.